 The diet is built upon the belief that too many carbohydrates from the wrong sources can cause the body to produce too much insulin.

-Excess insulin can cause side effects like dizziness, low energy levels, and intense hunger.
+Excess insulin can cause side effects like low energy levels and hunger.

 On this diet, 40 percent of your total calories come from unrefined carbs like whole-grains, fruits, and vegetables.

 Thirty percent of your calories will come from lean protein sources like chicken, beef, and eggs.

 The remaining 30 percent of your diet will consist of healthy fats like avocados, olive oil, and nuts.

 The goal of the meal plan is to include each type of food in every meal so you create balance and prevent wild swings in blood sugar levels.